sekocha/pypolymlp/docs/calc_geometry.md

 # Local Geometry Optimization

-Local geometry optimization is performed from a structure specified in `POSCAR` using a given polynomial MLP.
+Local geometry optimization for a structure can be performed using the command-line interface and the Python API.

 ## Using command-line interface

+The `--geometry_optimization` option activates local geometry optimization for a structure specified in `POSCAR`, using a given polynomial MLP.
 The options `--no_symmetry`, `--fix_cell`, `--fix_volume`, and `--fix_atom` control the degrees of freedom during optimization.
 The available options are as follows: